Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Expressivity of Language and Geometry

 This analysis highlights both the difficulty of 3D-based inversion and the lack of previous purely text-driven editing methods.
 Indeed, as we show, because they become OOD prompts, using approximate prompts as advocated in image-based approaches~\cite{nti}, is not suited for text-to-3D models, even state-of-the-art ones like TRELLIS.

-Instead, we find that the \textit{empty prompt} instead promotes substantially smaller velocity norms and more stable trajectories (Fig.~\ref{fig:flux_vs_trellis} and Table~\ref{tab:prompt_type_influence}).
-This suggests that combining the null prompt with a shape is a more reliable strategy for embedding such pairs into the model's latent space.
+Instead, we find that the \textit{empty prompt} instead promotes substantially smaller velocity norms and more stable trajectories (Fig.~\ref{fig:flux_vs_trellis} and Table~\ref{tab:prompt_type_influence}). {In classifier-free guidance, the $w$-difference term between conditional and unconditional velocities can act as an unstable, high-variance gradient when the conditioning is highly out-of-distribution (\eg, from an approximate prompt).
+Using an empty prompt eliminates this OOD guidance, keeping the trajectory stable.} This suggests that combining the null prompt with a shape is a more reliable strategy for embedding such pairs into the model's latent space, {and also enables stable text-based editing when combined with inversion.}